utkarshcmu/grafana.org/source/blog/2016-06-23-Grafana-3-1-beta-released.md

---
+---
 title: Grafana 3.1 Beta Released
 author: Torkel Ödegaard
 published_on: June 23, 2016
 ---

 Grafana 3.1 beta is now available for download!
-We are very excited to announce a new way of sharing dashboards for Grafana.
-We belive that working with metrics is a collaborative task and want to make it as easy as possible.
-See the full changelog below.
+In this relase we have focused on making monitoring more collaborative by enabling Grafana users to easily share dashboards with others.
+We have also added dashboards to [Grafana.net](https://grafana.net) a place where anyone can share and download dashboards for popular infrastructure and server applications.

 <div class="text-center">
 <a class="button secondary radius" href="/download">Download Grafana 3.1</a>.